timzifer/quarc/README.md

 ## Configuration

 Configuration is expressed in [CUE](https://cuelang.org).
 Each configuration package exports a top-level `config` value matching `config.Config`.
-The optional `package` field determines the namespace applied to identifiers.
-Any `id` or cell reference without a dot is automatically qualified with this package path, so short names stay unambiguous.
-References that already contain a dot are treated as fully qualified names and are left untouched.
+The package namespace is derived from the CUE package path (with directory separators rewritten as dots) and optionally extended by the `config.package` suffix.
+Any `id` or cell reference without a colon is automatically expanded to `<package path>:<local>` so short names stay unambiguous.
+References that already contain a colon are treated as fully qualified names and are left untouched.

 Key sections mirror the previous layout: